ilyasergey/YSC2229/source/week-01b_correctness.rst

      * tests
      * loop invariant

-   * Loop invariant for countinting
+   * Loop invariant for counting

    * sorting the list via insertion
      * what is the desired property